Discover The Top Places To Visit Near Arambol: North Goa’s Beauty

 Photo: Nikhilb239 / Wikimedia Commons

-Baga is the ideal place to enjoy the Goan nightlife as places like Britto’s, Tito’s and Mambos are on this strip.
-Being among the most popular beaches in the North, the Baga beach provides thousands of tourists with a wide spectrum of water activities.
+Baga is among the ideal places to see near Arambol with Britto’s, Tito’s and Mambos on this strip.
+Being among the most popular beaches in the North Goa, Baga beach provides thousands of tourists with a wide spectrum of water activities.
 The name Baga has been derived from the ‘Baga creek’ that opens into the Arabian Sea.
 It is also famous for its designer shops as well as its street-side shops and markets.
-Filled with a wide variety of tattoo parlours, tarot shops, palmistry shops, spas, sun decks and some legendary shacks, it offers an opportunity to feel the perfect beach holiday.
+Filled with a wide variety of tattoo parlours, tarot shops, palmistry shops, sun decks and some legendary shacks, it renders the perfect beach holiday.

 Distance From Arambol: 23.1 km